 To extend a wire safely, you’ll need a few specific parts.
 The most critical component is a junction box, which is an enclosure that houses and protects the wire splices.
 You must use junction boxes wherever you join wires together; it’s a fundamental rule of electrical safety.
 You’ll also need electrical wire of the same gauge (thickness) as the existing wire.
 To connect the wires, you’ll use connectors like wire nuts or Wago-style lever nuts.
 These create a secure mechanical and electrical bond.
 Finally, you may need electrical tape for extra security and a cover plate for the junction box to keep it sealed.
 Having the right materials is the first step in any successful electrical repair.

-Safety First: Your Pre-Work Checklist
+Don’t Skip This: Your Pre-Work Safety Checklist

 Before you touch a single tool, it’s crucial to run through a safety checklist.
 I know it’s tempting to jump right into a project, but when it comes to electrical work, a few minutes of prep can prevent serious injury and costly mistakes.
 These aren’t just suggestions; they’re the essential, non-negotiable steps every person should take before starting a wiring project.
 Think of this as your pre-flight check.
 By methodically shutting down the power, gearing up properly, and double-checking your work area, you create a safe environment that lets you focus on getting the job done right.

-Shut Down Power at the Breaker
+Step 1: Cut the Power at the Breaker

 This is your first and most important step.
 Always turn off the electricity to the circuit you plan to work on.
 Head to your home’s main electrical panel—often found in the basement, garage, or a utility closet—and locate the breaker for the correct room or area.
 Flip it firmly to the “OFF” position.
 If you have any doubt about which breaker controls the circuit, the safest move is to shut off the main breaker, which cuts power to the entire house.
 This is a fundamental rule for all electrician repairs, whether you’re a pro or a DIYer.